thorvn/dotfiles/README.md

 - `.software/`: Contains installation scripts for software and tools.
 - `config/`: Contains configuration files for various tools and applications.
 - `install.sh`: Main installation script to set up the dotfiles and required software.
+- `store_password.sh`: Script to securely store the sudo password in the macOS Keychain.

 ## Installation